open-source-uc/UCurriculum-Student/README.md

 # UCurriculum-Student🧍

-Right now, this project is not working.
+# Right now, this project is not working.
 The code will be fixed soon.
+Windows 11, I hate you.

 Python library dedicated to extract the information from the "Seguimiento Curricular" page of the Pontifical Catholic University of Chile (UC); in particular, the actual courses taken by a student. *Note that this only works for the first degree that appears in "Seguimiento Curricular" dropdown menu.*